 A professional should be able to adapt (within reason) to use any product, blaming a product is becoming far to common.

 I’ve got to agree with all the comments so far.
 Retail emulsion is just a contract matt.
 It drags, picture frames and you can wipe it off the wall with a damp sponge!!
 I don’t know why any homeowner would want that in their home.
-Spend an extra few quid and get trade.
+Spend the extra money and get trade paint.

 Same story for trim paints really.
 The coverage and opacity aren’t as good in retail which is annoying, but anything oil-based will turn yellow a lot quicker.
 It just isn’t worth it.

 Apart from the obvious, trade paint is better and goes further etc. But by building a good relationship with trade managers gets you good deals.
-Whereas retail don’t give a toss about you.
+Whereas retail don’t care about you.
+If you are not entitled to a trade discount, then you will find trade paint cheaper online.

 Trade paint is used by professional decorators.
-Retail paint is for DIYers
+Retail paint is for DIYers.
+We only used Dulux Trade paint.

 Trade paint has better opacity on new surfaces, but not always cheaper though!